-You can make an international calls at Laos Telecom offices in most provincial capitals or post offices.
-Calls to most countries usually cost between 0.75USD and 1.80USD per minutes.
-Still, cyber cafes are a cheaper way to go.
+You can make international calls at Laos Telecom offices in most provincial capitals or post offices.
+Calls to most countries usually cost between 0.75USD and 1.80USD per minute.
+Still, cybercafes are a cheaper way to go.
 If you want to use your mobile phone in Laos, the simplest and cheapest way is to buy a prepaid phone card from most mini-marts or phone shops for around US$10.
 The major phone providers are Tango and Laotel.
 Or check if your phone company has international roaming coverage in Laos.

-You will find plenty of internet cafes in larger towns and cities, and in many guesthouse and hotels as well.
-Wi-fi is available in some upscale hotel.
+You will find plenty of internet cafes in larger towns and cities, and in many guesthouses and hotels as well.
+Wi-fi is available in some upscale hotels.

 The usual voltage is 220V.
 Power supplies can be erratic, so be prepared to be flexible.
-Plugs with two round pins are more popular than the three-pin.
-If you have any devices needing a special outlet, please bring its adapter kit.
+Plugs with two-round pins are more popular than the three-pin.
+If you have any devices needing a special outlet, please bring their adapter kit.
 The best investment is the universal AC adapter, which will enable you to plug it in anywhere.

 5. Credit card

 A growing number of hotels, upmarket restaurants, and gift shops in Vientiane and Luang Prabang accept Visa and Master cards, and to a much lesser extent Amex and JCB.
 Outside of these three towns, credit cards are virtually useless and kip is preferred.
 Major banks in Laos like Banque pour le Commerce Extérieur du Lao (BCEL) have branches in Vientiane, Luang Prabang, and Vang Vieng; Savannakhet and Pakse offer cash advances/withdrawals on Visa credit/debit cards at a 3% transaction fee, other banks may have slightly different charges.
 Advances/withdrawals can be made in Lao kip only when it's not possible to withdraw US dollars or Thai baht.